Alex Trebek Struggles With ‘Deep Sadness’ As He Marks 30 Days In His Cancer Battle

 “I look at James and say, ‘Oh my God, look at what he’s doing,'” Trebek said in the ABC interview.

-Trebek announced the initial diagnosis in a video message, taped on the Jeopardy set, on March 6.
+Trebek announced the initial diagnosis in a video message taped on the Jeopardy set on March 6.
 He said at the time that while the prognosis was “not very encouraging,” he promised that he would fight and beat the odds, joking that he would need to do so in order to fulfill the remaining three years on his contract.

 “I think I’ve learned that I’m an extremely lucky individual, because in spite of the fact this diagnosis is not a good one, I’ve managed to receive so much love from so many people,” Trebek told Roberts in the interview.